AminullahTajMuhammad/Quotee/README.md

 # Quotee Android 📑
 <samp>
 A Simple and Minimal Quotes Android Application to demonstrate the <b>Modern Android Development</b> tools.
+Developed with ❤️ by
+  <a href = "https://aminullahtaj.com">Aminullah Taj Muhammad</a>
 </samp>

 # ScreenShots 📷